ERAnOnFzx/LRS_DeepLabV3Plus/README.md

 # LRS_DeepLabV3Plus

-This is the code for LRS_DeepLabV3Plus.
+This is the code for LRS_DeepLabV3Plus, which is a enhanced semantic segmentation model based on DeepLabV3+ to segment cells in bone marrow smear images to help Multiple Myeloma diagnosis.

 ## Environment setup